This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Since this recipe is made up of pretty basic and essential ingredients, there aren't a ton of substitutions or variations.
 A couple suggestions below!

-- Dice instead of slice - You can dice the apples into small cubes instead of slicing them.
-This can make these easier to eat as a warm oatmeal topping!
+- Dice instead of slice - You can dice the apples into small cubes instead of slicing them, which can make these easier to eat as a warm oatmeal or yogurt topping.

 - Butter - Try using butter instead of coconut oil to sauté the apples!
-Note, they will no longer be vegan.
+Note, they will no longer be vegan (unless you use vegan butter).

 How to Serve Sautéed Apples